CalledSTRIKER/CalledSTRIKER-gitbook/security-research/badsuccessor.md

 ## Introduction

-Over the past few days, I explored the BadSuccessor attack through hands‑on practice in TryHackMe and Hack The Box environments.
+Over the past few days, I explored the BadSuccessor attack through vulnerable environments.
 After extensive research and experimentation, I identified multiple practical exploitation paths.
 This article documents those approaches and explains how they can be leveraged in real attack scenarios.

 Below are three different ways to exploit this vulnerability.